 Yes, the idea involved a Raspberry Pi.
 Ideally, I would have liked to have the following setup:

 - A Google Drive/Dropbox folder for the content

-- A Raspberry Pi watching for changes
+- A Raspberry Pi syncing the content folder and watching for changes

 - The Pi compiling everything with Hugo whenever a change occurs, and copying just the HTML to a cheapo hosting server

 The benefit of this setup would have been that I could use a cheap host that needed only to serve HTML and support SSH or FTPS as well as Mod Rewrite for pretty links.
 It would also have been quite secure because I wouldn't have to open a port in my home network in order for the Pi to be updated with any changes.
 It would also have been easy to update and add content.
 Alas, it wasn't to be.